gigachad80/Mailansh/README.md

 ===============

-### Mailansh : A high-performance Go tool that extracts and analyzes contributors from Git repositories across multiple platforms with advanced filtering capabilities.
+### Mailansh : OSINT tool to extract emails of contributors from Git repositories across multiple platforms with advanced filtering capabilities.